Requesting the following forms, letters, plans or Agreements

-Medication Letter for Customs & Travel or Webster Packs
+• Medication Letter for Customs & overseas travel;

 To make a request,

-For Medication Forms or letters, we also send the appropriate South Australian DECD Medication Agreement Form as an editable WORD doc for you to complete and send back.
+3. For Medication Agreement Forms, Customs Letters, or Webster Pack Instructions, we also send the appropriate South Australian DECD Medication Agreement Form as an editable WORD doc for you to complete.
+This allows you to detail all the Medications your child needs to take that should be included.
+Once completed, please send it back to us by email.

-checks and completes the medication details you have detailed in the DECDs Form to provide a Medication Agreement.
+1. For Medication Agreements, the doctor checks the medication details you have detailed in the DECDs Form and then signs the form and sends it to you.

-uses the medication details you have provided in the DECDS Form to complete your requested Customs/Travel Letter or Webster Pack Letter.
+2. For the Customs/Travel Letter or Webster Pack Instructions, the doctor checks and uses the medication details you have provided in the DECDS Form to complete the letter.

 When completing the DECDs form for Medication Agreements or letters, for each medication: